codefoster/codefoster.com/source/_drafts/When-to-Use-ViewBoxes-and-FlexBoxes.md

 Now it&rsquo;s time to talk about the flexbox.
 This is not a WinJS control, but rather an implementation of a CSS3 property.
 It&rsquo;s not quite a standard property yet because all of the browsers are still implementing it with vendor specific properties and values, but it&rsquo;s close.
 For Windows 8, we specify a _display _property with a value of _-ms-flexbox_ to indicate flexbox layout.

 The purpose and scope of the flexbox is a bit bigger than the ViewBox.
-Here&rsquo;s what the W3C spec for the CSS Flexible Box Layout Module says &ldquo;In the flexbox layout model, the children of a flexbox can be laid out in any direction, and can &quot;flex&quot; their sizes, either growing to fill unused space or shrinking to avoid overflowing the parent.
+Here&rsquo;s what the W3C spec for the CSS Flexible Box Layout Module says &ldquo;In the flexbox layout model, the children of a flexbox can be laid out in any direction, and can "flex" their sizes, either growing to fill unused space or shrinking to avoid overflowing the parent.
 Both horizontal and vertical alignment of the children can be easily manipulated.
 Nesting of these boxes (horizontal inside vertical, or vertical inside horizontal) can be used to build layouts in two dimensions.&rdquo;

 So, like the ViewBox, we still have the concept of the container&rsquo;s content changing in size to fit the container, but this has more to do with a collection of child items.

 Additionally, the flexbox offers a lot of properties to specify how it&rsquo;s children are laid out.
-A quick glance in Blend at the CSS properties on a div in the Flexbox category will enumerate them for you&hellip;
+A quick glance in Blend at the CSS properties on a div in the Flexbox category will enumerate them for you...;

 [![](http://codefoster.blob.core.windows.net/site/image/8f697328bd994831abdd44bca0e2abbf/boxes_03_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/When-to-Use-ViewBoxes-and-FlexBoxes/284B64C1/image.png)